AnasImloul/go-orchestrator/benchmark/README.md

 This directory contains performance tests and benchmarks for the Go Orchestrator library.
 The benchmarks use metaprogramming to generate large DAGs (Directed Acyclic Graphs) of services and measure start/stop times.

+## Directory Structure

+Each benchmark is organized in its own subdirectory to avoid package conflicts:

+- `basic/` - Basic performance benchmark
+- `advanced/` - Advanced performance benchmark with multiple DAG patterns
+- `suite/` - Comprehensive benchmark suite

 ## Files

-- `performance_benchmark.go` - Basic performance test with CLI argument for service count
+- `basic/main.go` - Basic performance test with CLI argument for service count
-- `advanced_performance_benchmark.go` - Advanced performance test with different DAG patterns
+- `advanced/main.go` - Advanced performance test with different DAG patterns
-- `benchmark_suite_main.go` - Comprehensive benchmark suite with multiple test configurations
+- `suite/main.go` - Comprehensive benchmark suite with multiple test configurations
 - `README.md` - This documentation file

 ## Quick Start